zestia/hubrelease/README.md

 # hubrelease

-Generate a new release on GitHub containing closed issues and pull requests.
+Generate release notes from closed issues and merged pull requests, and create a new release on GitHub.

 ## Installation